ivobeerens-nl/blog/content/blog/2013/07/display-the-maximum-concurrent-connected-users-in-vmware-horizon-view-with-powercli/index.md

   - "powercli"
   - "VMware-horizon-view"
 author: Ivo Beerens
+url: /2013/07/23/display-the-maximum-concurrent-connected-users-in-vmware-horizon-view-with-powercli/
 ---

+VMware Horizon View generates everyday at 5 minutes for midnight an event how many concurrent users connected to View that day.
+This information can be useful for example when when investing trends.

 When the Event database in the VMware Horizon View Administrator is configured, this information can be found using the VMware Horizon View Administrator, Monitoring, select Events and filter for “over the past”